OthankQ/100-days-of-code/r1-log.md

 ### R2D32

 Been struggling to keep myself motivated lately.
 I solved a few problems on Hackerrank and learned how to render template files using Flask.

+### R2D33

+Studied basic Swift syntax using Sololearn because I don't have access to a mac yet.
+Getting ready to start developing for ios.